 What is Birth Trauma or Birth-related trauma?

-The delivery of a baby is a positive event for many women, but for some it can be a mixed experience or even very negative, resulting in physical and/or psychological injuries (trauma) with lasting negative impacts on their lives.
-We are here to help women and their partners who are struggling with ongoing problems related to the birthing experience.
+The delivery of a baby is a positive event for many parents, but for some, it can be a mixed experience or even very negative, resulting in physical and/or psychological injuries (trauma) with lasting negative impacts on their lives.
+We are here to help women, birthing people, fathers and non-birthing parents who are struggling with ongoing problems related to the birthing experience..

-We, at ABTA, define birth trauma as a wound, serious injury or damage – it can be physical or psychological (deeply upsetting and distressing) or a combination of both.
-Both mother and the father/partner can be affected by birth trauma.
-For mums, please keep reading for further information relating to types of physical and psychological trauma and steps to follow to get help.
-We also have information especially for Fathers & Partners and Friends and Family.
+Birth-related trauma can be physical or psychological or a combination of both.
+Birth-related trauma impacts mothers, birthing parents, fathers and non-birthing parents.
+For mums and birthing parents, please keep reading for further information relating to types of physical and psychological trauma and steps to follow to get help.
+We also have information, especially for Fathers & Partners and Friends and Family.

 Physical trauma (birth injuries) may or may not be identified straight away.
 You may be the first to notice that something isn’t right.
 Don’t be afraid to ask questions.
 It is important to understand that physical birth injuries may require you to seek expert medical advice and assessment.